Privacy policy

 You have a right of access to your data, a right to correct your data, a right to the erasure of your data, a right to limit the processing of your data and a right to ask the portability of your data.

-You also have a right to object to the processing of your data in general as well as to the processing of your data for direct marketing and profiling purposes.
+You also have a right to object to the processing of your data.
+Specifically, you have the right to object to processing based on our legitimate interests, and an absolute right to object to processing for direct marketing purposes.

 If the processing of your data is based on consent, you also have the right to withdraw your consent at any time, without this affecting the legitimacy of the processing done prior to the withdrawal of your consent.